ldsouza/ldsouza.github.io/_posts/2016-12-12-getting-started-with-microsoft-teams.md

 ![Image]({{ site.url }}/images/blog/getting-started-teams/7.JPG)

 You can also set your availability by clicking your profile and selecting the appropriate setting.
-Setting your availability to Do not disturn will prevent any Pop-ups from coming up in Microsoft Teams.
+Setting your availability to Do not disturb will prevent any Pop-ups from coming up in Microsoft Teams.

 ![Image]({{ site.url }}/images/blog/getting-started-teams/8.JPG)